Set up bookable resources in Dynamics 365 Field Service

 Territories represent geographic regions in which the resource conducts work.
 Common examples include a city, county, specific zip codes, state, or a general region.
 A resource can be part of multiple territories, but requirements can only exist in a single territory.

 Once the territory record is created, you can add it to a resource.
-Learn more on the setting up territories topic.
+Learn more on the setting up territories article.

 From the resource record, go to related entities and choose Resource Territories.